AbdullahHendy/live-translation/README.md

 ## Features

-- Real-time speech capture using WebRTC VAD (Voice Activity Detection)
+- Real-time speech capture using Silero VAD (Voice Activity Detection)
 - Speech-to-text transcription using the Whisper model
 - Translation of transcriptions from a source language to a target language
 - Multithreaded design for efficient processing